ciromattia/kcc/README.md

 like Kindle, Kobo, ReMarkable, and more.
 Pages display in fullscreen without margins, with proper fixed layout support.
-Supported input formats include JPG/PNG image files in folders, archives like CBZ, or PDFs.
+Supported input formats include JPG/PNG image files in folders, archives like CBZ/EPUB, or PDF.
 Supported output formats include MOBI/AZW3, EPUB, KEPUB, CBZ, and PDF.
 KCC runs on Windows, macOS, and Linux.

+The absolute highest quality source files are DRM-free PDFs from [Humble Bundle](https://humblebundleinc.sjv.io/xL6Zv1)/Fanatical.
+The PDFs are often x12000 resolution or better, basically print quality.

 Just drop your input files into the KCC window, hit convert, and USB drop the output files onto your device's `documents` folder!